-NRYSTAL PALACE. - Mdlle.
-PICCOLO-O MINI'S FAREWELL to ENGLAND.
-TUESDAY next, the 28th September, the day before her sailing for America

-GRAND MISCELLANEOUS CONCERT, comprising an unusual number of the principal features of her repertoire, the following solos being included-"Ah forse lui"(Traviata), "Vedrai Carino" (Don Giovanni), "Convien partir" (Figlia del Reggimento); the duets with Signor Giuglini, "Il Suon dell'arpa Angelicke" (I Martiri), and "Se flato in Corpo avete" (Matrimonio), in the finale to Lucia, and also in the Brindisi in La Traviata.
-The concert will also be supported by Signor Giuglini, who will sing the favourite Romanza "Spirto Gentil" (La Favorita), and "Tu m'ami" (When other lips), from Balfe's Opera (Zingara); besides various concerted pieces with Signori Aldighieri, Rossi, and Castelli.
-Conductors, Signor Arditi and Mr. Manns.
+CRYSTAL PALACE. - Mdlle.
+PICCOLO-MINI'S FAREWELL to ENGLAND, TUESDAY next, the 28th September, the day before her sailing for next, the 28th September, the day before her sailing for America.
+GRAND MISCELLANEOUS CONCERT, comprising an unusual number of the principal features of her repertoire, the following solos being included-" Ah forse lui" (Traviata), "Vedrai Carino" (Don Giovanni).
+"Convien partir" (Figlia del Reggimento); the duets with Signor Giuglini, "Il Suon dell' arpa Angelicke" (I Martiri), and "Se fiato in Corpo avete" (Matrimonio), in the finale to Lucia, and also in the Brindisi in La Traviata.
+"The concert will also be supported by Signor Giuglini, who will sing the favourite Romanza "Spirto Gentil" (La Favorita), and "Tu m'ami" (When other lips), from Balfe's Opera (Zingara); besides various concerted pieces with Signori Aldighieri, Rossi, and Castelli.
+Conductors, Signor Arditi and Mr. Manus.
 Doors open at Ten.
 Concert at Three.
-Admission, by Season Tickets, or by Day Tickets, if pur-chased on or before Monday.
-Half-a-Crown ; by payment on the day, Five Shillings.
+Admission, by Season Tickets, or by Day Tickets, if pur-chased on or before Monday, Half-a-Crown ; by payment on the day, Five Shillings.
 Reserved Stalls, Half-a-Crown extra.
-GRAND MISCELLANEOUS CONCERT, comprising an extra.